FashionFreedom/Seamly2D/README.txt

 Additional information for Linux (Ubuntu, Suse, Fedora), Mac, and Windows Operating Systems:
 =============================================================================
 <em>Linux</em>
-   * In general, these additional tools and libraries may be required:
+* For Linux in general, these additional tools and libraries may be required:
-      - g++ compiler (at least GCC 4.7 is needed and GCC 4.8 is recommended) or clang (minimum clang 3.4 (2014), 5.0 (2017) https://clang.llvm.org/), xpdf (pdftops poppler-utils), OpenGL libraries, Qt build libraries, and xmlpatterns python library*
+- g++ compiler (at least GCC 7+ is needed ) OR clang (minimum clang 4.0 (2017)),
 - xpdf (pdftops)
 - OpenGL libraries
-      - Qt build libraries*
+- Qt 5.9+ build libraries*
 - XMLpatterns qt5 xml bindings https://command-not-found.com/xmlpatterns
-   * All Qt-tools come as qmake-qt5, etc. If you build from command line instead of within Qt Creator, run the following prior to running *qmake-qt5*:
+* All Qt-tools come as qmake-qt5, etc. If you build from command line instead of within Qt Creator, run the following prior to running *qmake-qt5*: export QT_SELECT=5

-       export QT_SELECT=5

    * The default prefix for command `make install` is `/usr`.
 For using another prefix build with qmake command: